 When I say these muffins are easy, I mean it!
 This healthy apple muffins recipe is ready in 30 minutes + a little time for them to cool.
 Here’s how we make them:

 - Mix dry ingredients for apple muffins.
-In a medium bowl, mix together flours, cinnamon, baking powder, baking soda, and salt.
+In a large mixing bowl, mix together flours, cinnamon, baking powder, baking soda, and salt.

 - Whisk in wet ingredients.
 Add egg, maple syrup, and vanilla into the milk and wheat germ.
 Whisk until combined.
-Stir in dry ingredients until combined.
+Stir in dry ingredients until muffin batter is combined and fold in diced apples.

 - Bake.
 Bake muffins for 15-20 minutes, until a toothpick inserted into the muffin comes out clean.